 Learn how to create this DIY Fall Wreath for $18 using items from Dollar Tree, Joanns’ Fabrics and then an obliging pine tree.
+I always have to make two of everything because of my double front doors, so I try to make them as economically as possible.
+See my Halloween Front Porch Makeover here!

 Most of the leaves and metal word signs came from the Dollar Tree.
 I picked up the pumpkins and other elements at estate sales.
 This is such a great tip!
 Go to estate sales and head to the basement or the garage.
 There is a treasure trove of seasonal decor for super cheap.
 Everyone is always there for furniture and tools, but I always score on the craft supplies!